vwxyzjn/cleanrl/docs/get-started/basic-usage.md

   --clip-coef CLIP_COEF
                         the surrogate clipping coefficient --clip-vloss [CLIP_VLOSS]
-                        Toggles wheter or not to use a clipped loss for the value function, as per the paper.
+                        Toggles whether or not to use a clipped loss for the value function, as per the paper.
   --ent-coef ENT_COEF   coefficient of the entropy --vf-coef VF_COEF     coefficient of the value function